sumerman/clamorous/README.md

 	]

-`http://.../subscribe/wait/new?...` also may be useful it hangs until ???publishing??? of specified message:
+`http://.../subscribe/wait/new?...` also may be useful it waits of publishing of specified message:

 	[{"id":1338750771033455,"data":{"foo":"bar","idx":10,"bool":false,"array":[]}}
 	]